 Minimize possible distractions in the room.
 Silence your cell phone, close out unnecessary apps on your computer, make sure your dog is in the kennel, close the door to your office, and take care of anything else with the potential to distract you.
 The goal, whether broadcasting from your office or your home, is to project a professional image and represent Texas A&M AgriLife the same way you would during an in-person program.

 A few weeks before your webinar, make sure to set up your accounts and adjust the settings to your preferences.
 Some places to set up an account include:

 - TAMU NetID or AgNetID

-- Teams can be accessed via the TEAMS application on your work laptop or a web browser on your home computer by going to https://teams.office.com and logging in with your AgNet credentials (firstname.lastname@AGNET.tamu.edu).
+- Microsoft Teams can be accessed via the Microsoft Teams application on your work laptop or via a web browser on your home computer by going to https://teams.office.com and logging in with your AgNet credentials (firstname.lastname@AGNET.tamu.edu).

-- Visit AgriLife First Call for Microsoft Teams how-to guides and an overview on how to utilize features such as web conferencing, chat, file sharing and other features, go to https://firstcallhelp.tamu.edu/whats-new-teams/.
+- Visit AgriLife First Call for Microsoft Teams how-to guides and an overview on how to utilize features such as web conferencing, chat, file sharing and other features of Microsoft Teams.

 - TAMU NetID or AgNetID